-Initially, applicants need to apply on the appropriate application form which can be downloaded from this page, obtained by post from the Council (telephone 01437 764551) or by calling in at the Council offices.
+Initially, applicants need to apply on the appropriate application form.
 The licence is issued under an Act of Parliament called the Local Government (Miscellaneous Provisions) Act 1976 and is valid for three years.
 To get a driver's licence the Council have to determine whether or not you are a "fit and proper person" under the terms of the Act.
 This involves a series of tests and checks being carried out with various organisations so that the Council can determine your application fairly and consistently.
 Should there be issues arising from these checks, the application is referred to the Licensing Committee to consider.
 The checks and tests that we carry out are as follows:

 As part of the application process Pembrokeshire County Council has introduced a Local Knowledge Test.